sothis/bovnar/README.md

 - CMake ≥ 3.21
 - A C99-conforming compiler (GCC or Clang recommended)
 - `libm` (math library, standard on all POSIX systems)
-- `libgmp` — optional; enables the arbitrary-precision integer cross-check test binary (`bvnr_int_test`).
-If absent, that single test is automatically skipped and the rest of the build proceeds normally.
+- `libgmp` — optional; enables the arbitrary-precision integer cross-check sections of `bvnr_int_test`.
+If absent, that test still builds and runs — only the GMP comparison sections are skipped.

 ### Build the library and CLI tool